ismailSadouki/vim-ficient/README.md

-# My semple Vim Config
+# My simple Vim Config
-Move over boring text editors, there's a new sheriff in town! 💥

-This is my personal Vim configuration, and it's loaded with all the horsepower you need to tackle any coding challenge! 💻
+This is my personal Vim configuration, designed for efficient and effective coding. 💻

-With these settings, you'll be coding like a rodeo bull, charging through lines of code like it's nothing! 🤠

-So grab your stetson, lace up your boots, and get ready to ride the wild and wooly world of Vim! 🐎
+With these settings, you'll be able to tackle any coding challenge with ease.
+So get ready to experience the power of Vim! 💥

 (Disclaimer: Using this config may result in sudden outbursts of "Yeehaw!", spontaneous line dancing, and an unhealthy addiction to the power of Vim.
 Use at your own risk!) 🤠

+# Vim > all other IDE